landroverism/TFNDN-ImpactHub-Application/README.md

-# TFDN Impact Hub Application
+# Taji Fanisi Development Network

 A comprehensive web platform for the Taji Fanisi Development Network, designed to transform Africa through innovation and impact by connecting education, career development, and social innovation initiatives.

 ## 🎯 Project Overview

-The TFDN Impact Hub is a modern web application that serves as a digital platform for:
+The Taji Fanisi Development Network is a modern web application that serves as a digital platform for:
 - **Education & Career Development**: AI-powered career guidance and educational resources
 - **Social Innovation**: Showcasing impact stories and development frameworks
 - **Community Building**: Connecting partners and stakeholders across Africa